mbaisset/Formation_Web_Projets/README.md

 # Formation_Web_Projets
-The aim of this prohject is the development of a ToDoList app in the scope of the SGCIB reskilling training session
+The aim of this prohject is the development of a ToDoList app in the scope of the SGCIB reskilling training session.
+This one is developped in HTML and Javascript.

+# Architecture of the project

 # Data base table creation